3.Accounting Policies and Valuation Principles

 Personnel-related provisions are mainly those recorded for variable one-time payments, individual performance awards, long-service awards, severance payments in connection with early retirement arrangements, surpluses on long-term accounts and other personnel costs.

-Obligations under stock-based compensation programs that provide for awards payable in cash are also included here.
+Obligations under stock-based compensation programs that provide for awards payable in cash are also included in personnel-related provisions.
 The compensation of the Board of Management of Covestro AG and of managerial employees includes stock-based compensation components that are earned with lock-up periods and are reflected in profit or loss as personnel expenses in line with the consideration paid in the performance period.
 They are measured using a subscription price model at the time of granting and at each reporting date in accordance with IFRS 2 (Share-based Payment).

 Other receivables and liabilities